Volume

 When the loaded data is not a set of evenly spaced, parallel images, it is internally re-sliced in the same way as in the reslice window, and this resliced data set is used for volume rendering.
 Note that the reslice window can also perform slab rendering, which is a type of volume rendering, in that it can create maximum or minimum intensity or average data: this is not possible using the volume rendering in the 3D window.

 Usually, selecting a default colour map, possibly adjusting the windowing of the data, and appropriate setting of the overall translucency, will be enough to give a reasonable result.
-More detailed explanations below cover the overall settings, detailed control of the colour map, cropping of data to remove any parts which are obscuring the visualisation, and combining volume and surface renderings.
+More detailed explanations below cover the overall settings, detailed control of the colour map, cropping of data to remove any parts which are obscuring the visualisation or to colour it according to object material properties, and combining volume and surface renderings.

 General control of volume rendering